 This is more likely to be an issue for men’s costumes: I’ve noticed this when actually attending Renaissance fairs.

-If you’re shopping in spring, it can be hard to imagine being too hot, but indeed that happens a lot by the time the summer fair rolls around.
+If you’re shopping in winter or spring, it can be hard to imagine being too hot, but indeed that happens a lot by the time the summer fair rolls around.
 Heatstroke is not unheard of, and you certainly don’t want that to happen to yourself, your spouse or your kids.
 In particular, do NOT dress up kids, especially young ones who can’t easily communicate, more heavily than the normal coverings they would wear outdoors at that time of year.

 And above all…